Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/continue-dev.md

 Once you click on the settings icon a `config.json` should open up in the editor.

-Here you'll be able to configure continue to use Sage WebUI.
+Here you'll be able to configure continue to use Sage.is AI-UI.

 ---

-Currently the 'ollama' provider does not support authentication so we cannot use this provider with Sage WebUI.
+Currently the 'ollama' provider does not support authentication so we cannot use this provider with Sage.is AI-UI.

-However Ollama and Sage WebUI both have compatibily with OpenAI API spec.
+However Ollama and Sage.is AI-UI both have compatibily with OpenAI API spec.
 You can see a blog post from Ollama [here](https://ollama.com/blog/openai-compatibility) on this.

-We can still setup Continue to use the openai provider which will allow us to use Sage WebUI's authentication token.
+We can still setup Continue to use the openai provider which will allow us to use Sage.is AI-UI's authentication token.

 ---